henriqueleite42/anvil/docs/docs/tech-decisions.md

 ### Why YAML?

-The options that we have are: YAML, JSON and TOML.
+The options that we have are: YAML, JSON, TOML and INI.
 YAML is the best between the three for long nested configuration.
-TOML doesn't look good and can be extremely repetitive when dealing with these things, and JSON doesn't support comments.
+TOML doesn't look good and can be extremely repetitive when dealing with these things, JSON doesn't support comments and INI is more focused in configuration, not specification.

 ### Why does Anvil have some hidden behavior?